New Mexico Birds: Accipitriformes

 Mississippi Kite, Ictinia mississippiensis, New Mexico

-From a distance, the striking thing about these birds of prey is how thin their wings are.
-The thumbnail at the left, with two images of the same individual, illustrates this.
-The dark tail distinguishes them from the locally less common white-tailed kite.
+From a distance, the striking thing about these birds of prey is how narrow their wings are.
+The thumbnail to the left, with two images of the same individual, illustrates this.
+The adults' dark tails distinguishes them from the locally far less common white-tailed kites.
+Juvenile and immature Mississippi kites have brown and white striped trails not unlike those on many hawks.

 Pandionidae: Osprey (Pandion haliaetus)